univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 The UCS mail system offers the possibility of distributing users across several mail servers.
 To this end, each user is assigned a so-called mail home server on which the user's mail data are stored.
-When delivering an e-mail, the responsible home server is automatically determined from the LDAP directory.
+When delivering an email, the responsible home server is automatically determined from the LDAP directory.

 It must be observed that global IMAP folders (see